-- Describe the Project Team's unique qualifications and expertise, including those of key Subrecipients. - Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project. - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
+- Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
-Multipage resumes are not allowed. - Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the applicant and each PI and Key Participant; - How the various efforts will be integrated and managed; - Process for making decisions on scientific/technical direction; - o Publication arrangements; - o Intellectual Property issues; and - o Communication plans iii.
+Multipage resumes are not allowed. - Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable. - Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
+Letters of commitment do not count towards the page limit. - Attach any letters of commitment from partners/end users as an appendix (1 page maximum per letter).
+Letters of commitment do not count towards the page limit. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the applicant and each PI and Key Participant; - o How the various efforts will be integrated and managed; - Process for making decisions on scientific/technical direction; - o Publication arrangements; - o Intellectual Property issues; and - o Communication plans iii.
 Statement of Project Objectives

 Applicants are required to complete a Statement of Project Objectives (SOPO).
 A SOPO template is available on EERE Exchange at https://eere-Exchange.energy.gov/.
-The SOPO, including the Milestone Table, must not exceed 10 pages when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
-Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber_LeadOrganization_SOPO".
+The SOPO, including the Milestone Table, must not exceed 5 pages when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
+Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber LeadOrganization SOPO".